rewlf2/magica_phaser_template/README.md

 `locahost:7777`

 The server-side is served at localhost:7788.
-Client should connect to port 7788, or you may change the configuration in server.js and related client-side script to chanag it.
+Client should connect to port 7788 to interact with server, or you may change the configuration in server.js and related client-side script to chanag it.